HouseRulesDLP/BeyondTheWall/classes/Knacks.md

 **Berserk:** For the duration of one combat, gain +2 on Strength Checks, melee Attack Rolls, melee Damage Rolls and saves vs charm/fear/mind-control but suffer a -4 to AC.
 After combat ends, gain a level of [Exhaustion](Conditions.md#exhausted).

 ## %%Blackjack%%
 **Blackjack:** When attacking a humanoid victim that is not wearing a helmet, and you have [Advantage](Glossary.md#Advantage) on your attack, you can attempt to knock them out with a suitable "non-lethal" attack (blackjack, weapon pommel, etc).
-The victim will take 1d4 bludgeoning damage and must make a Fortitude save vs. your attack total or fall [unconscious](Conditions.md#unconscious) for 2p4 Rounds.
+The victim will take 1d4 bludgeoning damage and must make a Hold saving throw or fall [unconscious](Conditions.md#unconscious) for 2p4 Rounds.

 ## %%Cavalry%%
 **Cavalry:** While mounted, you gain +1 AC, +1 to hit and +2 damage.
 Additionally, whatever creature you are mounted on gains +1 AC, +1 Reflex and +1 to its [Morale](Hirelings_and_Allies.md#morale).